themayursinha/blog/_posts/2026-05-06-mcp-security-the-new-supply-chain-risk-for-ai-agents.md

 They need files, tickets, databases, calendars, code repositories, cloud APIs, logs, browser sessions, and internal systems.
 That is why the [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro) matters.
 It gives AI applications a common way to connect to external tools, data sources, and workflows.
 The docs describe it as a kind of USB-C port for AI applications.
 That is a good metaphor.

-It is also the reason security teams should pay attention.
+That convenience is also where the security work starts.

 USB-C is convenient because anything can plug in.
 MCP is powerful for the same reason.
 An assistant can discover tools, read resources, use prompts, call APIs, and act across systems without every integration being custom-built from scratch.
 But every new connector is also a new trust boundary.
 Every server can influence what the agent sees.
 Some can influence what the agent does.